delta-io/delta/PROTOCOL.md

 To produce Version 4, a writer could look at only Version 3 and discover that Change Data Feed has not been used.
 But in fact, this feature has been used and the table does contain some Change Data Files for Version 2.
 This means that, to determine all features that have ever been used by the table, a writer must either scan the whole history (which is very time-consuming) or assume the worst case: all features supported by protocol `(1, 4)` has been used.

-## Enabled features
+## Enabled Features
 A feature is enabled when its name is in the `protocol` action’s `readerFeatures` and/or `writerFeatures`.
 Subsequent read and/or write operations on this table must respect the feature.
 Clients must not remove the feature from the `protocol` action.

 A feature being enabled does not imply that it is active.
 For example, a table may have the [Append-only Tables](#append-only-tables) feature (feature name `appendOnly`) enabled in `writerFeatures`, but does not satisfy a table property `delta.appendOnly` equals to `true`.
 In such a case the table is not append-only, and writers are allowed to change, remove, and rearrange data.
 However, writers must implement the feature to know that the table property `delta.appendOnly` should be checked.

-## Disabled features
+## Disabled Features
 A feature is `disabled` if it is in neither `readerFeatures` nor `writerFeatures`.
 Writers are allowed to `enable` a feature for the table by adding its name to the `readerFeatures` or `writerFeatures`.
 Reader features should be added to both `readerFeatures` and `writerFeatures` simultaneously, while writer features should be added only to `writerFeatures`.
 It is not allowed to add features only to `readerFeatures` but not to `writerFeatures`.

 # Column Mapping
 Delta can use column mapping to avoid any column naming restrictions, and to support the renaming and dropping of columns without having to rewrite all the data.
 There are two modes of column mapping, by `name` and by `id`.
 In both modes, every column - nested or leaf - is assigned a unique _physical_ name, and a unique 32-bit integer as an id.
 The physical name is stored as part of the column metadata with the key `delta.columnMapping.physicalName`.
 The column id is stored within the metadata with the key `delta.columnMapping.id`.

 Up to Reader Version 2 and Writer Version 6, the column mapping is governed by the table property `delta.columnMapping.mode` and can be one of `none`, `id`, and `name`.
 From Reader Version 3 and Writer Version 7, Column Mapping's on/off status is governed by the existence of a feature name `columnMapping` in both `readerFeatures` and `writerFeatures`, plus the table property `delta.columnMapping.mode` being one of `none`, `id` and `name`.
-In case of Reader version 2 and Writer Version 7 (a table that supports only writer Table Features), Column Mapping's on/off status for readers and writers are governed separately: table property `delta.columnMapping.mode` for readers, and feature name `columnMapping` plus the table property for writers.
+In case of Reader version 2 and Writer Version 7 (a table that supports only writer features), Column Mapping's on/off status for readers and writers are governed separately: table property `delta.columnMapping.mode` for readers, and feature name `columnMapping` plus the table property for writers.

 The following is an example for the column definition of a table that leverages column mapping.
 See the [appendix](#schema-serialization-format) for a more complete schema definition.
 ```json